Medical Students

 Students (or their OPPA member mentor) will need to submit a request in writing, including two-three sentences about their interest in becoming involved with the OPPA while a medical student.
 If approved, the student may be asked to write a brief article for an issue of OPPA’s quarterly newsletter, Insight Matters to share their experience and what they learned.

-The Mentorship Network purpose is to:
+The Mentorship Network's purpose is to:

 • Identify and recruit OPPA members who are enthusiastic about mentorship;